morsalinamunmun/Social-Event-website/questions_and_answers.md

 #### Answer: B: `Hi there, undefined`

 <i>Write your explanation here</i>
-When  call sayHi() without providing an argument, it still executes, but the name parameter inside the function receives no value, which results in name being undefined.
+When  call sayHi() without providing an argument, but the name parameter inside the function receives no value, so results in name being undefined.

 </p>
 </details>